manueme/react-redux-boilerplate/README.md

 The "*meAction*" fetches a user from [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/), there's a config file to define API_URL for each environment.

 The app store is divided into modules with actions, for example, the ***auth*** module has the *loginAction* and the *signUpAction*.
 Each action has a flag associated indicating if the action is currently in a "fetching" state or if the action ended with an "error".
-There is a "**processStandarAction**" function to easily write a typical reducer for a store module with these flags and any response payload of the action whether it is an error or not.
+There is a "**processStandardAction**" function to easily write a typical reducer for a store module with these flags and any response payload of the action whether it is an error or not.

 ### Main features and characteristics